Alizadeh275/NLP_Project/README.md

 and continue preprocessing on NQ data.
 <br />
-After running of preprocess.py, three files created in open_domain_data/NQ:
+After running of preprocess.py, three files created in open_domain_data/NQ folder:
 - train.py
 - test.py
 - dev.py
+-
 ## Training

 To train the model(s) in the paper, run this command: